saeedahmed12/TestingGit/readme.md

-This director was created on 10.30.18 for me to learn how to use github and git.
+This directory was created on 10.30.18 for me to learn how to use github and git.

 I am using this video for guidance: https://www.youtube.com/watch?v=9xePqfHP7k8